redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 ### Netlify Identity Access Token (JWT) & App Metadata

-The following is a brief example of a **decoded** JSON Web Token (JWT) similar to that issued bny Netlify Identity.
+The following is a brief example of a **decoded** JSON Web Token (JWT) similar to that issued by Netlify Identity.

 There are the following standard claims: